Things to Consider Before Picking an Offer

 But it is best to slow down for a moment and look more closely at the offers you are getting.
 There is more to consider than the amount being offered.
 You want to take the offer that is right for you, which may not necessarily be the highest one.

 Whether the real estate market right now favors sellers or buyers, it is always wise to analyze the offers being presented to you.
 When it’s a seller’s market, it is not uncommon to receive multiple offers on your property.
 This, of course, is a seller’s dream because it almost always guarantees the terms and conditions you want.

-Whatever the case may be it is essential to understand how to pick the best offer.
+Whatever the case might be, it is essential to understand how to pick the best offer.
 Here are some of the most important considerations before settling on an offer.

 1. What are the net proceeds?

-The net proceeds refer to the amount of money you will walk away with after meeting the terms of the agreement.
+The net proceeds refer to the amount of money you will walk away with after meeting the agreement’s terms.
 There are some things a buyer can request that will reduce the net proceeds of the purchase, which is why it is so important to read the fine print before you commit to an agreement.

 Some of the costs that you may encounter include:

 - Repair costs after appraisal.
-Any buyer that is borrowing money from a lender to purchase your home—which most will be—is going to have to get a bank appraisal before the lender hands over the money.
+Any buyer who is borrowing money from a lender to purchase your home—which most will be—will have to get a bank appraisal before the lender hands over the money.
 A bank appraisal can turn up issues that must be repaired before the transaction can be finalized.
 These repairs will come out of your pocket, so they need to be included in your decision on which offer is best.

 2. Is the buyer pre-qualified or pre-approved for a loan?